 Executing Unit: Secretaria do Meio Ambiente (SEMA), Governo do Estado da Bahia

 Executing Unit: Project Executing Unit Ministry of Education Science Culture and Technology (MOESCT)

 Title: Rural cadastre in Ecuador: free and participatory technology for land governance

 WHAT IS IT ABOUT?

-To be the next Development Superhero, we ask you to document your experience, emphasizing the following elements:
+To be the next Development Superheroes we ask them to document their experience, highlighting the following elements:

-The challenge(s) you faced and the impact on the project performance.
+- The challenge(s) you faced and the impact it (they) had on project performance.

-The solution you implemented to overcome the challenge and evidence of your success.
+- The solution they implemented to overcome the challenge and evidence of its success.

-Lessons learned, with recommendations on how future projects could avoid or address similar challenges.
+- Lessons learned, with recommendations on how future projects can avoid and/or address similar challenges.

-What lessons emerged from the experience which could be relevant for other teams in the process of designing or executing projects?
-How have you shared these lessons?
-Share your experience to help other agencies adapt and replicate your success.
+What learning emerged from the experience that might be relevant to other teams designing or executing projects?
+How have you shared these learnings?
+Share your experience with us to help other agencies adapt and replicate success.